Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

 (1) After download image to your AmebaPro2 board, reset it.

-(2) Download app “nRF Connect” and use as GATT Server to be connected.
+(2) Download app "nRF Connect" and use as GATT Server to be connected.

 (3) Add new advertising packet and set its additional data.

 .. image:: ../_static/16_Bluetooth/image3.png
    :align: center

 (4) ATBc is an AT command for BT Central.
-Using “ATBc=1” to turn BT
+Using "ATBc=1" to turn BT
     Central stack ON.

-(5) Using “ATBS=1” to scan available BT devices nearby.
+(5) Using "ATBS=1" to scan available BT devices nearby.

-(6) Using “ATBC=P/R, BLE_BD_ADDR” to connect to the device.
+(6) Using "ATBC=P/R, BLE_BD_ADDR" to connect to the device.

 BT Central scan and connect log: